Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 ]
 ```

-The w, x, y, and z rotation values represent a quaternion, which is used internally by WPILib's Rotation3d class.
-The linear units are configurable.
+The w, x, y, and z rotation values represent a quaternion, which is used internally by WPILib's `Rotation3d` class.

-> Note: To log Pose3d values with AdvantageKit, call `Logger.getInstance().recordOutput(key, poses...);`

 ## Objects